Maxence Mauduit

 Buzzvil · Seoul · 2014–Present

-• Called and shipped the company's defining pivots (consumer to B2B SDK, then Offerwall) back when the right move was not yet obvious
+• Helped shape and initiate the company's defining pivots (consumer to B2B SDK, then Offerwall), back when the right move was not yet obvious

 • Shaped the first version of nearly every major product and monetization model

-• Built a small, high-retention design team that ships through PRs, not handoffs
+• Built a small, high-retention design team that ships through PRs

 • Now building the agent-consumable design infrastructure the team and our AI agents compose within